Skyscraper (song): Release and reception

-The music video premiered on July 13, 2011 on E!, and it was released by Vevo, the following day.
+The music video premiered on July 13, 2011, on E!, and it was released by Vevo, the following day.
 Soon after the premiere, Lovato spoke with Ryan Seacrest in an exclusive interview.
 The video was met with a positive reception.
 James Montgomery of MTV News was very positive on the video—especially the scene when Lovato looks into the camera and almost breaks into tears.
 Montgomery said, "I'm not sure if [Lovato is] acting or not, but I doubt it, and really, it's not like it matters.
 Not when a singer connects to a song on such a visceral level, especially one who's already been through the wringer."
 He concluded, "there's some dramatically billowing fabrics and some shattered glass, but really, the song is the star.
 And that simplicity is perfect here, because the song provides all the pyrotechnics necessary."

 Grady Smith of Entertainment Weekly praised the video for being simple, saying "There are no electric guitars or goofy story lines here—just simple, raw passion."
 Melina Newman of HitFix said that "no one else appears in the Mark Pellington-directed clip as the focus is clearly on showing the pain [Lovato has] gone through and from which she is rising, not like the proverbial phoenix, but like a skyscraper."
 Newman praised Pellington for bringing "a sense of intimacy to the clip despite the often wide-open spaces".

 Live performances

-On August 18, 2011, Lovato made the first performance of the song on The Do Something Awards on VH1, the singer's first live performance since she had left the Jonas Brothers Live in Concert Tour to enter the treatment facility.

-On August 24, 2011, Lovato performed the song on America's Got Talent.
-Then, the singer performed the song on The ALMA Awards in Santa Monica on September 11, 2011, the day of the tenth anniversary of the September 11 attacks in 2001.
-Lovato performed the song in English, while she performed in Spanish, at the second verse of the song.
-On September 18, 2011, Lovato performed the song on Good Morning America The song was also performed on The Ellen Degeneres Show on September 20, 2011.
-On September 27, 2011, the singer performed the song on "Dancing with the Stars".
-In March 2018 and 2020, Lovato performed the song on the March for Our Lives and the iHeart Living Room Concert for America.
-The song also appeared on Today and Extreme Makeover: Home Edition.

-Lovato performed the track during five headlining concert tours: A Special Night with Demi Lovato, The Neon Lights Tour, the Demi World Tour, the Future Now Tour, and the Tell Me You Love Me World Tour.